 Top 22 Interview Questions: Network Firewall [Updated 2024]

-The network firewall is considered the first line of defense against any cyber attack.
-It can protect different servers based on the firewall configuration.
+The network firewall acts as the first defence against cyber attacks.
+It can protect different servers and other IT devices based on the recommended configuration.
 I believe questions and answers are the best way to understand any new topic.
 Here, we will discuss the commonly asked interview questions in interviews, which will also help you know more about firewall devices.

 Top 22 Interview Questions and Answers of Network Firewall